Choy050823/SMUBIA-Datathon-Data-Visualisation-Project/README.md

-# SMUBIA Datathon Data Visualization Project
+# Data Visualization Project

 This project involves processing, cleaning, and visualizing data from multiple sources, including news excerpts and Wikileaks data.
 The goal is to extract meaningful insights by categorizing the data, summarizing it, and identifying relevant countries and themes.

 ## Project Structure

-The project is organized into several Python scripts, each responsible for a specific task in the data processing pipeline.
+The project is organized into several Python scripts and Jupyter notebooks, each responsible for a specific task in the data processing pipeline.
 Below is an overview of the files and their purposes:

 ### Files